aramis-lab/clinica/docs/Converters/UKBtoBIDS.md

 # `ukb-to-bids` – Conversion of the UK Biobank (UKB) to BIDS

 !!! quote "Description reproduced from the [UK Biobank webpage](https://www.ukbiobank.ac.uk/)"
     UK Biobank is a large-scale biomedical database and research resource, containing in-depth genetic and health information from half a million UK participants.
 The database is regularly augmented with additional data and is globally accessible to approved researchers undertaking vital research into the most common and life-threatening diseases.
-It is a major contributor to the advancement of modern medicine and treatment and has enabled several scientific discoveries that improve human health
+It is a major contributor to the advancement of modern medicine and treatment and has enabled several scientific discoveries that improve human health.

 ## Dependencies